Culmination to a season of FSU athletic success

-McLean was instrumental in guiding FSU through the process of acquiring artificial turf in Luther "Nick" Jeralds Stadium and in renovating the football locker room.
+McLean was instrumental guiding FSU through the process of acquiring artificial turf in Luther "Nick" Jeralds Stadium and in renovating the football locker room.
 FSU and its facilities have seen an increase in television exposure for football and basketball games during McLean's tenure.

 In 2007, McLean established the 1,000 Broncos Annual Giving Campaign.
 Through fundraising initiatives the campaign is striving to raise one million dollars to fund student-athlete scholarships.
-To-date, the 1,000 Broncos have provided 10 full scholarships to deserving athletes.
+To-date, the 1,000 Broncos have provided 10 full scholarships to deserving student-athletes.

 As Athletic Director at Elizabeth City State University, the university was ranked consistently among the top two or three universities within the University of North Carolina system for its student-athletes graduation rate.

 In 2001 and 2002, ECSU was ranked in the top 10 nationally in the USA Today/NCAA Foundation Academic Achievements Awards program, recognizing the university's overall student-athlete graduation rate.
 Under his leadership, the 2005 baseball and softball teams won CIAA Championships.

 McLean is widely respected by his peers and in 1996-1997 and 2004-2005, they named him CIAA Athletic Director of the Year.

 Accomplishments by Dr. McLean are numerous including being named the CIAA President (1999-2002), Chairperson for both the NCAA National Football Committee Division II (1998-2002) and the NCAA Southern Regional Advisory Football Committee (1994-1998) and as President, the CIAA Athletic Directors'Association from 2004-2006.